GrantStreetGroup/DBIx-OnlineDDL/README.md

 Specifying ["coderef" in DBIx::BatchChunker](https://metacpan.org/pod/DBIx::BatchChunker#coderef) is not recommended, since Active DBI Processing mode will be used.

+### db\_timeouts

+A hashref of timeouts used for various DB operations, and usually set at the beginning of each connection.
+Some of these settings may be RDBMS-specific.

+#### lock\_file

+Amount of time (in seconds) to wait when attempting to acquire filesystem locks (on filesystems which support locking).
+Float or fractional values are allowed.
+This currently only applies to SQLite.

+Default value is 1 second.
+The downside is that the SQLite default is actually 0, so other (non-OnlineDDL) connections should have a setting that is more than that to prevent lock contention.

+#### lock\_db

+Amount of time (in whole seconds) to wait when attempting to acquire table and/or database level locks before falling back to retry.

+Default value is 60 seconds.

+#### lock\_row

+Amount of time (in whole seconds) to wait when attempting to acquire row-level locks, which apply to much lower-level operations than ["lock\_db"](#lock_db).
+At this scope, the lesser of either of these two settings will take precedence.

+Default value is 2 seconds.
+Lower values are preferred for row lock wait timeouts, so that OnlineDDL is more likely to be the victim of lock contention.
+OnlineDDL can simply retry the connection at that point.

+#### session

+Amount of time (in whole seconds) for inactive session timeouts on the database side.

+Default value is 28,800 seconds (8 hours), which is MySQL's default.

 ### reversible

 A [Eval::Reversible](https://metacpan.org/pod/Eval::Reversible) object, used for rollbacks.
 A default will be created, if not